0x000x000x02/music-visualizer/README.md

 1) Download and install Visual Studio 2019 with C++ Develeopment enabled on your computer.
 2) Clone the repository.
 3) Download the libraries from the release section and extract it to the repository folder.
-4) Compile the project or make changes according to your needs. :)
+4) Compile the project or make changes according to your needs :)
 5) After compiling, copy the shaders folder in 'GLFW Stuff/' to the binary folder.
 6) Pass a song filename and enjoy :) __NOTE: MP3 IS NOT SUPPORTED.__